 - plant based milk

-In a large bowl, add aquafaba and whisk until it has stiff peaks-like consistency:
+In a large bowl, add aquafaba and whisk until it has a soft peaks (like whipped cream):

-While mixing, gradually add powdered sugar, matcha mix and mix until combined:
+While mixing, gradually add the powdered sugar and matcha mixture.
+Then, mix until combined:

 Fill a glass with plant-based milk of your choice, then top it with a few spoonfuls of the whipped matcha mix.
-Enjoy the taste of milk and matcha froth in every sip!
+Enjoy the taste of Matcha Dalgona No Egg in every sip!

 Ingredients